VFansss/family_tree/README.md

 Once you built your tree, you can navigate through it and reach each of your relatives that joined to Collaborative Genealogy.

-Every user can *edit his registry information* from a private dashboard.
+Every user can *edit his information* from a private dashboard.
 From here user can edit his information, add a biography or upload an avatar.

 An *unregistered* user can however search for registered users from the main page.